-All the stars do not shine, the universe is home to many dark stars.
-Black holes are very massive objects whose gravitational field is so intense that it prevents any form of matter or radiation to escape.
-Black holes are described by the theory of general relativity.
-When the heart of the dead star is too massive to become a neutron star, it shrinks inexorably to form this mysterious astronomical object, what the black hole.
-Stellar black holes have a mass of a few solar masses to billions of solar masses.
+Not all stars shine, the universe is home to many dark stars.
+Black holes are very massive objects whose gravitational field is so intense that it prevents any form of matter or radiation from escaping.
+Black holes are described by the general theory of relativity.
+When the core of the dead star is too massive to become a neutron star, it contracts inexorably until it forms this mysterious astronomical object, the black hole.
+Stellar black holes range in mass from a few solar masses to billions of solar masses.